A 10-Step "Best Practices" Guide for Competitive Intelligence Gathering at Medical Conferencesby Murt Abuwala | Apr 10, 2019

 STEP 5: PRIORITIZE CONTENT

 Prioritizing content that will actually get covered by team members is often a collaborative process in which several individuals are involved in reviewing abstracts and deciding on priorities.
 This can be an unwieldy process.
 We recommend a few things to make it easier to manage.
 If you are using MS Excel, we suggest tracking individual priority designations by using separate priority columns for each person that needs to review the content.
 If you are using an application like harmony Insights, then our application will automatically keep track of each individual’s priority designations.
 We suggest using simple drop downs (e.g., Zero, Low, Medium, and High) to collect each person’s priority designation.
 Each drop-down value should be assigned a score (e.g., 0, 1, 5, 10).
 When the information is compiled from the various reviewers, you can simply sum the score of their ratings and generate a total score per abstract.
 Based on the score distribution, it is then simple to create a threshold/cut-off value in order to finalize prioritized content.
-It sounds more complicated than it actually is; please click here to see an example of how it can be implemented in MS Excel.

 STEP 6: ASSIGN CONTENT